CheeYuTan/FraudDetection_RecursiveCTE/medium_blog_post.md

 - Your existing claims and policyholder data

 **What you DON'T need:**
-- Graph databases (it's just SQL!)
+- Separate graph databases (graph analysis runs in SQL on your data warehouse!)
+- Neo4j, TigerGraph, or other specialized graph platforms
-- Complex infrastructure changes
+- Complex infrastructure changes or ETL to graph stores
 - Expensive specialized tools
-- Machine learning models (though they complement this well)
+- Machine learning models (though they complement graph analysis beautifully)

 ---